Remote work can be lonely.

 Bumping into a coworker in a hallway, spontaneously brainstorming your next project idea, meeting colleagues for lunch — all the social interactions that bring life into a workday at the office don’t happen as naturally when working remotely.

 So it’s no surprise that over 70% of remote workers say they miss the face-to-face interactions with their team.
 And research from the Smith School of Business at Queen’s University in Ontario, shows companies whose employees feel isolated experience almost 37% higher absenteeism and 16% lower profitability.
-If you’re leading a remote team, that’s an issue you should take seriously.
+If you’re managing virtual teams, that’s an issue you should take seriously.
 If your teammates are feeling like they’re losing the connection to their coworkers, that impacts their happiness, mental health and productivity.
 There's a reason the most seasoned managers pay so much attention to team morale and culture: no team can perform that doesn't gel.

 But here’s the good news: Teamflow can help you and your coworkers feel like a team again.
-With Teamflow’s virtual office you can combine the perks of remote work with all the benefits of an in-office environment — so you can build relationships and socialize with your team while you’re apart.
+With Teamflow’s virtual office software you can combine the perks of remote work with all the benefits of an in-office environment — so you can build relationships and socialize with your team while you’re apart.

 Here are some of our favorite ways remote teams use Teamflow to feel more connected, work more productively, and make remote work much more fun.